AgonConsole8/agon-docs/docs/MOS-API.md

 If the buffer is too short for the resolved path then a status code of `22` (Out of memory) will be returned.
 Path resolution problems may result in status codes of `5` (No path) or `4` (No file).

+### `0x40`: mos_clearvdpflags

+Clears VDP Protocol status flags from the `sysvar_vpd_pflags` [sysvar](#sysvars).

+Bits in this status value will be set when various different VDP Protocol message packet types are received by MOS from the VDP.
+Such packets may be sent for user-initiated actions, such as pressing a key on the keyboard, or moving the mouse, or for system-initiated actions, such as a VDU command being sent to the VDP.
+Please note that in general use these bits are not automatically cleared, so if you wish to detect a response from the VDP to a VDU command your program sends it is important to clear out the corresponding protocol flags before sending the command.
+You can then use the [`mos_waitforvdpflags`](#0x41-mos_waitforvdpflags) API call to wait for the VDP to respond, and check the status of the flags in `sysvar_vpd_pflags` to see if the command was successful.

+Further information on the VDP protocol and the flag bits can be found in the [VDP Protocol documentation](vdp/System-Commands.md#vdp-serial-protocol).

+Parameters:

+- `C`: Bitmask of flags to clear

+Returns:

+- `A`: New VDP flags

+### `0x41`: mos_waitforvdpflags

+Waits for corresponding VDP protocol flags to be set in the `sysvar_vpd_pflags` [sysvar](#sysvars).

+Typically your program should first clear whichever protocol flag you are interested in detecting, using the [`mos_clearvdpflags`](#0x40-mos_clearvdpflags) API call.
+Once you have done that, you should send a VDU command to the VDP for which you are expecting a response, and then use this API call to wait for that response to be received.

+MOS contains inbuilt support for handling VDP protocol messages.
+Typically on receipt of a message a flag will be set in the `sysvar_vpd_pflags` variable, and also other corresponding [sysvars](#sysvars) will be updated from the contents of the message.

+This API call will wait for approximately 1 second for the VDP to respond, which should be more than enough time for any VDU command to be processed.
+If the VDP does not respond within this time, the API call will return with a status code of `15` (Timeout).
+If the VDP does respond, the API call will return with a status code of `0` (Success).

+Parameters:

+- `C`: Bitmask of flags to wait for

+Returns:

+- `A`: Status code (`0` = Success, `15` = Timeout)

 ***

 ## FatFS commands